Pieharder/Portfolio-Landing-Page/README.md

 ## Description

 _Here in contains the coding portfolio of Geoff Goetz.
-You will find a number of projects and works Geoff has contributed too as well as worked solo on to demonstrate his skill and abilities._
+You will find a number of projects and works Geoff has contributed too as well as worked solo on to demonstrate his skill and abilities.This page can viewed at this<a href="https://pieharder.github.io/Portfolio-Landing-Page/">link.</a>_

 ## Setup/Installation Requirements